mnalis/StreetComplete/README.md

 - Ask for tactile paving on all PT platforms
 - Allow setting lane count without setting the lane_markings tag (makeshift solution, will probably be superseeded by Mateusz Konieczny's implementation
 - Ask for bollard type of all bollards, not only ones on ways
+- Ask for which level a shop is on in more cases

 # Original README